Noah-Smitty/Word_Generation/README.md

 # Word_Generation

-A word generation tool using Markov Chains, built with Python Credit to [Gustavo Zomer](https://towardsdatascience.com/generating-startup-names-with-markov-chains-2a33030a4ac0)
+A word generation tool using Markov Chains, built with Python.

+Credit to [Gustavo Zomer](https://towardsdatascience.com/generating-startup-names-with-markov-chains-2a33030a4ac0)